ptarmiganlabs/butler-docs/content/en/docs/examples/file copy-move-delete/_index.md

 In most cases the paths to use are the expected ones, but when it comes to UNC paths they can for example either use forward slash "/" or back ditto "\\".
 Both work as all paths are normalized into an internal, uniform format when loaded into Butler.

-Note that all subdirectories of the directories listed in the confifg file are also considered to be approved directories by Butler.
+Note that all subdirectories of the directories listed in the config file are also considered to be approved directories by Butler.

 A few examples show how to deal with some common scenarios: